-Our vision as a unit is to inspire teaching excellence, innovation, and inquiry.
-Consult our strategic plan for more information about our plans, core activities, and strategic priorities.
+Our vision is to inspire teaching excellence, innovation, and inquiry.

-The bulk of our work is focused on inspiring and fostering teaching excellence.
-All levels and ranks, from teaching assistants and postdoctoral fellows to new professors and senior leaders, attend our workshops and intensive programming.
-Faculty also seek consultations on course design and delivery issues for both face-to-face and blended learning courses.
-We work extensively with departments and whole faculties on curriculum renewal and program design along with custom programming.
-Finally, with more than 2,500 course offerings annually in Waterloo LEARN, a significant role for us is to support basic and advanced uses of this learning management system.
+Instructors across all ranks, from teaching assistants and postdoctoral fellows to new professors and senior leaders, attend our workshops and intensive programming.
+Faculty also seek consultations on course design and delivery for both face-to-face and blended learning courses.
+We work extensively with departments and faculties on curriculum renewal and program design.
+Finally, with more than 2,500 course offerings annually in Waterloo LEARN, we support the use of this learning management system.

-We are also here to support innovation in teaching and learning.
-We investigate emerging technologies and share our observations and recommendations with our university community and beyond through workshops and our online resources.
-We also encourage alternative ways of assessing student learning.
-For example, e-portfolios are being used at Waterloo to help students themselves integrate their learning.
-Recently, we launched a revised Learning Innovation and Teaching Enhancement (LITE) Grant program, which is administered by CTE and funded by the office of the Associate Vice-President, Academic, supports projects investigating innovative approaches to enhancing teaching and fostering deep student learning at Waterloo.
+CTE also supports innovation in teaching and learning at Waterloo.
+We investigate emerging technologies and share our recommendations with our university community and beyond through workshops and online resources.
+We encourage alternative ways of assessing student learning, such as the use of e-portfolios.
+Finally, the Learning Innovation and Teaching Enhancement (LITE) Grant program, which is administered by CTE and funded by the office of the Associate Vice-President, Academic, supports projects investigating innovative approaches to enhancing teaching and fostering deep student learning at Waterloo.

 We offer a range of services to help instructors systematically explore the theory and practice of teaching and learning: